kovidgoyal/kitty/docs/desktop-notifications.rst

          query response.

 ``o``    Comma separated list of occassions from the ``o`` key that the
          terminal implements.
-If no occassions are supported, the value ``o=always`` must be sent in the query response.
+If no occasions are supported, the value ``o=always`` must be sent in the query response.

 ``u``    Comma separated list of urgency values that the terminal implements.